This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 Usually, adding salt will make a great difference in the taste as salt enhances flavors for our taste buds.

-But in this recipe, we’ll add two more ingredients: garlic and onions.
+But in this recipe, we’ll add two more ingredients: Brazilian sofrito, or is you prefer, garlic and onions.

 What is a good seasoning to add to rice?